Expression Prompt Collaboration Transformer for Universal Referring Video Object Segmentation

-where $\tau$ denotes the temperature constant and $\mathrm{Sim}(\ast)$ represents the cosine similarity function.
-This loss function compels one modality expression in the representation space to be closer to another with the same semantic content that refers to the same object in the video frame while being farther away from another modality expression with other semantic content.
+In this mechanism, the positive samples for one modality in each batch consist of the same semantic representation in another modality, referring to the same object in the same video frame.
+The negative samples encompass not only the expressions from another modality of different videos but also different semantic representations referring to the same object in the video.
+In other words, this loss function compels one modality expression in the representation space to be closer to another with the same semantic content that refers to the same object in the video frame while being farther away from another modality expression with other semantic content.

-\textbf{Expression as Query.} After the operations above, in the multi-modal embedding space, the audio embeddings $\mathcal{E}_a$ can be determined best to match the text embeddings $\mathcal{E}_t$ through the cosine similarity function and vice versa.
-Unlike the query generation paradigm proposed in~\cite{ReferFormer}, the Expression as Query (EQ) strategy is proposed to incorporate these embeddings into the original input query embeddings of the transformer decoder.
-In this manner, even when the decoder receives uni-modal queries, the aligned embeddings, which can approximately represent information from another modality, provide complementary support for predicting more accurate object masks in the decision space.
+\textbf{Expression as query.} The audio embeddings $\mathcal{E}_a$ can be determined best to match the text embeddings $\mathcal{E}_t$ through the cosine similarity function and vice versa.
+Unlike the query generation paradigm proposed in~\cite{ReferFormer}, the proposed Expression as Query (EQ) strategy incorporates these embeddings into the original input query embeddings of the Transformer decoder.
+In this manner, even when the decoder receives uni-modal queries, the aligned embeddings, which can approximately represent information from another modality, provide complementary support for predicting more accurate object masks.